-AR technology reached worldwide recognition after the launch of the popular mobile game Pokémon GO, one of the world’s leading gaming app titles.
-AR technology is used across numerous industries such as: healthcare, public safety, gas and oil, tourism, marketing etc. Everyone from tourists to soldiers to someone looking for the closest subway stop is able to benefit from this ability to place computer-generated graphics in ones field of vision.
+AR technology is being used across numerous industries such as: healthcare, public safety, gas and oil, tourism, marketing etc. Everyone from tourists to soldiers to someone looking for the closest subway stop is able to benefit from this ability to place computer-generated graphics in ones field of vision.
+Forecasts estimate that in 2023, spending on extended reality (XR) technology, including AR, by the manufacturing and construction industry alone will reach 35 billion U.S. dollars.

 This text provides general information.
 Statista assumes no